 Apple offers three iPhone 12 storage options at different price points.

-The iPhone 12 starts at 64GB with 256GB and 512GB options available for people who want more space.
-The 64GB model is the cheapest option while the 512GB model is the most expensive.
+The iPhone 12 starts at 64GB with 128GB and 256GB options available for people who want more space.
+The 64GB model is the cheapest option while the 256GB model is the most expensive.

 If you don’t want to pay full price for your new iPhone, you can save money if you’ve got a smartphone to trade-in.
-We expect some price cuts in the weeks ahead if you don’t.
+You’ll also want to keep an eye out for other deals as we push through the year.

 iPhone 12 Pro Storage Options

-As for the iPhone 12 Pro, there are also three storage options, but they’re a little bit different than the iPhone 12’s.
+As for the iPhone 12 Pro, there are also three storage options, but they’re a different than Apple’s iPhone 12 and iPhone 12 mini options.

 Pay for Storage Today or Pay Later